bright/new-www/content/blog/guide-to-iot-in-healthcare.md

 Devices and sensors such as cardiac monitors, fall-detection sensors, smart socks, digital mirrors, smart shoes, and assistive robots enable 24-hour care and remote patient monitoring.
 A physician or caregiver can monitor all the health data in real-time and respond with tailored treatment.

 Discover more [health smart devices that are transforming healthcare](/blog/bluetooth-devices-that-change-healthcare/).

+## Are you planning to develop IoT for healthcare?

+As an [IoT development company](/our-areas/iot-development/), we have helped our clients leverage Internet of Things technology.
+If you want to discuss your solution, [book a free consultation with our IoT experts](/start-project/).